jph98/manuals/gigrig-g3.md

 ## OBNE MTET / Expression / Volume

-* MTET - Midi channel 1 - CC 1 is the more or less.
-CC 2 is the Avalanche.
+To set the expression pedal to control the Octa Psi as a whammy...

+* Deep Edit > Expr 1 Midi 1 > On, Channel 1, Heel 0, Toe 127, Control 3

+Control:
+* 01 - BigSky
+* 02 - More or Less
+* 03 - Octa Psi
+* 04 - Avalanche Run

-* To program the more or less to be a volume control, you need to go 'Deep edit > Expression > Midi 1 > ON > Channel 1 > Heel 000 > Toe 127 > Number 1.
+To program the more or less to be a volume control:

+* Deep Edit > Expr Midi 1 > ON > Channel 1 > Heel 000 > Toe 127 > Control 1

 # General